catseye/Exanoke/README.markdown

 *   It doesn't perform mutual recursion.
-*   When recursion happens, it's always with arguments that are strictly "smaller" than the arguments the function received.
+*   When recursion happens, it's always with arguments that are strictly "smaller" values than the arguments the function received.
-*   There is always a base case to the recursion, so that it always eventually terminates.
+*   There is a "smallest" value that an argument can take on, so that there is always a base case to the recursion, so that it always eventually terminates.
 *   Higher-order functions are not used.